CalculationTime

 Formula used

-Overtime minutes = max(0, paid shift minutes − standard hours × 60).
+Paid shift minutes = elapsed minutes − unpaid break minutes.
+Overtime minutes = max(0, paid shift minutes − regular threshold × 60).
 Regular minutes = paid shift minutes − overtime minutes.
+Gross pay = regular hours × base rate + overtime hours × base rate × overtime multiplier.

 Standard or basis